syrilster/DesignPatterns/CleanCodePrinciples/Functions/README.md

 * Three arguments should be be avoided where possible.
 More than three requires special justification and shouldnt be used anyway.
 * Arguments are harder from a testing point of view.
 Imagine the difficulty of writing all the test cases to ensure that all the various combinations of arguments work properly.
 * If there are no arguments, this is trivial.
+* **Flag Arguments**: Passing a boolean into a function is truly terrible practice.
+It immediately complicates the signature of the method, loudly proclaiming that this function does more than one thing.
+It does one thing if the flag is true and another if the flag is false.

+## Command Query Seperation